 - Securing a major victory for Schindler Elevator Corp. and a complete dismissal of all claims against Schindler in a federal False Claims Act qui tam action regarding Schindler’s government filings identifying the number of veterans it employs, in a case that was remanded from the U.S. Supreme Court and went up twice to the Second Circuit Court of Appeals;

-- Defending Farmers Group in federal False Claims Act cases involving the entire insurance industry, which were dismissed with prejudice in 2016;
+- Defending Farmers Group in federal False Claims Act cases involving the entire insurance industry, which were dismissed with prejudice in 2016 and subsequently affirmed on appeal;

 - Defending UnitedHealth Group in one of the first cases brought under the New York State False Claims Act;